Applies to England

 - tell you where to send your appeal to, and the deadline for appealing

 You will need to submit your appeal in writing.
+If you have trouble completing this form due to a disability or a need for translation services, contact the admission authority for advice.
 If you believe there has been a mistake (for example, the admissions criteria have not been applied correctly) you should set out why the admission authority should have offered your child a place.
 Whether or not you believe there has been a mistake, you should explain why you believe the school should admit your child anyway.

-You will usually appeal to the admission authority of the school.
-They should allow you at least 20 school days to write and send in your appeal.
+You will usually (during a normal admission round) appeal to the admission authority of the school.
+They should allow you at least 20 school days ahead of the set deadline to write and send in your appeal.

 If you cannot send all the information and supporting evidence you want to at the time you submit your appeal, it’s important you send it before the deadline given by the admission authority.